Nashville Is Awesome Even If You’re Not a Country Music Aficionado!

 Hot Chicken at Hattie B's

-Ok, I will say that you don’t have to have hot chicken at this exact restaurant, but you do need to have it before you leave.
-Hattie B’s was good and I really liked the sides and the banana pudding dessert.
+I will say that you don’t have to have hot chicken at this exact restaurant, but you do need to have it before you leave.
+Hattie B’s was delicious; I really liked the sides and the banana pudding dessert.
 We went on a Sunday afternoon and had to wait for an hour to finally get our food.
 I think that this was just the after-church crowd though, so go on a different day of the week and you might not have to wait so long!

 A Fancy Dinner at Etch

 Etch was the one truly upscale place we went and I honestly really enjoyed it!
 I reminded me of some of the higher-end southern restaurants I’ve been to in Charleston, SC.
 We started off with a cheese sampler and some bruschetta.

 For dinner, I ordered venison with a Pharma-coe-pia, a gin-based cocktail with “chlorophyll” (that was actually what it said on the list of ingredients on the menu).
 The venison came with something called mint relish which had a very interesting flavor that I’ve never had before.
 It wasn’t a cheap meal but I would say this place is definitely worth splurging on if you’re in the mood for something nicer than bar food.